 You know the story: Somebody's 99-year-old aunt never exercised, smoked her whole life, and lived on a diet of red meat and ice cream.
 So why bother with healthy living, right?

 "For every one person who lives a long life of unhealthy choices, there are countless others who die prematurely because of them," says Robert Schreiber, MD.
-Betting that you will be one of these people is playing a game of Russian roulette, he says.
+He's a doctor at Hebrew SeniorLife, an affiliate of Harvard Medical School.

-You should also limit foods that may raise the risk of health problems, like sweets.
-"Chocolate has some nutritional value, but is also high in sugar and fat," says Jen Sacheck, PhD.
-Sacheck is an assistant professor at Tufts University's Friedman School of Nutrition Science and Policy in Boston.
+Cut back on sweets.
+If you really love chocolate, enjoy it in small amounts, keeping the calories in mind.
+"Chocolate has some nutritional value but is also high in sugar and fat," says Jen Sacheck, PhD, a nutrition professor at Tufts University's Friedman School of Nutrition Science and Policy.

 - Plan meals ahead of time to ward off unhealthy temptations.